 US father fired on Zoom describes 'callous' call

-Christian Chapman was one of the 900 Better.com employee's to be laid-off on a Zoom call, which has now gone viral.
+Christian Chapman was one of the 900 Better.com employees to be laid-off by their boss on a Zoom call, which has now gone viral.

 Mr Chapman described the video call as "callous" and "excruciating".